dvir-pashut/Devops-portfolio/README.md

 ## repo summery
-this repo contains the apllication itself the static files and the CI-CD file to build localy you can run `docker compose up -d`
+this repo contains the apllication itself the static files and the CI-CD file to build localy you can run <br> sh''' docker compose up -d
+'''

 ## the project architecture